 Hong Kong is one of only six cities in the world which plays host to a Disney theme park.
 Together with locally created Ocean Park this is one of only two places for a theme park experience in Hong Kong.

 Many visitors from countries without a Disney presence find the attraction of the mouse-ear’ed park to be irresistible.
 You will find visitors from all around Asia eagerly looking forward to their visit to Disney as you travel to the park.
 Although there is another Disneyland in China, just outside Shanghai, it is also true that plenty of visitors from other parts of China take time to visit the park in HK.
+If you are also visiting the park in Shanghai then read also this guide to Shanghai Disneyland for some great tips.

 Situated on Lantau at Sunny Bay the park is well connected to the city by rail and road and, despite the distance, can be visited in conjunction with one of the other attractions of Hong Kong within a day if you schedule your time carefully.
-For those who are more keen to get a full Disney experience there are hotel options located next to the park.
+For those who are more keen to get a full Disney experience, there are hotel options located next to the park.

 While it would be possible to stay in a Disney hotel and also visit other parts of Hong Kong that might be an inefficient way to use your time.
 Try instead staying a night or two in a Disney hotel, then moving into the city, or visa versa.